-Karen Basen-Engquist, Ph.D., MPH, Director, Center for Energy Balance in Cancer Prevention and Survivorship, is a Professor in the Department of Behavioral Science and the Director of the Center for Energy Balance in Cancer Prevention and Survivorship.
-Through activities of the Center, she is expanding research in the areas of exercise, nutrition and weight control on outcomes in cancer survivors and people at increased risk of cancer.
-As Center Director, Basen-Engquist works closely with Drs.
-Schembre and Daniel-MacDougall to oversee the development and expansion of the Core to provide services that fulfill the mission of the Center as it relates to nutrition.
+Professor in the Department of Behavioral Science and the Director of MD Anderson's Center for Energy Balance in Cancer Prevention and Survivorship.
+Through her own studies and activities of the Center, she is expanding research in the areas of exercise, nutrition and weight control on outcomes in cancer survivors and people at increased risk of cancer.
+Dr. Basen-Engquist's leadership facilitates the development and expansion of the Core to provide services that fulfill the mission of the Center as it relates to nutrition.
 She and her Center staff assist the Core’s leadership in the design and implementation of study protocols.

 A Registered Dietitian with experience in dietary interventions focused on cancer and chronic disease management, implementing controlled feeding studies, and menu development.
 Erma joined MD Anderson in 2015 from Louisiana State University's Pennington Biomedical Research Center.
 Her areas of expertise include: dietary assessment, weight management, diabetes education, cancer risk reduction, and nutrition and wellness education.
 She works with the BRC team to supervise and support dietary feeding studies and nutritional counseling protocols.